 The mixed-use facility will provide a new shopping experience for visitors through contemporary and adaptable retail units in a vibrant setting.

 The Cotswolds Designer Outlet is located on the edge of the Cotswolds, next to Junction 9 of the M5 motorway and the A46 trunk road.
-The location is 20 minutes away from spa town Cheltenham and 60 minutes away from Birmingham by car.
+The location is 20 minutes from spa town Cheltenham and 60 minutes from Birmingham by car.

 The retail and leisure destination has a resident catchment of about ten million people within 90 minutes and 5.8 million within 60 minutes of drive time.